 Title and Organization:

-Rachel Goslins serves as Director of the Arts and Industries Building (AIB) at the Smithsonian.
-Formerly, she was Executive Director of the President's Committee on the Arts and the Humanities, an advisory committee to the White House on cultural policy, from 2009 until 2015.
-Under her management, the Committee launched three major national initiatives in education and cultural diplomacy, facilitated significant private investment in the arts and humanities, and spearheaded a successful campaign to use high-profile artists, actors and musicians as advocates for arts education.
-Prior to her appointment, Rachel founded a documentary production company, directing feature documentaries and working on productions for the Public Broadcasting Service, the Discovery Channel, the National Geographic Channel, and History.
+Rachel Goslins is the Director of the Arts & Industries Building at the Smithsonian Institution.
+She is responsible for all aspects of developing and implementing plans to re-open the building, closed to the public for almost two decades, as a space to explore creativity, innovation and the future.
+Prior to that, she served as Executive Director of the President's Committee on the Arts and the Humanities, an advisory committee to the White House on cultural policy, from 2009 until late 2015.
+Under her management, the Committee launched several major national initiatives in education and cultural diplomacy, facilitated federal and private funding for cultural priorities, and organized high-profile artists, actors and musicians as advocates for arts education.
+Earlier in her career, Rachel founded a documentary production company, directing feature documentaries and working on productions for PBS, the Discovery Channel, the National Geographic Channel, and History.
 She also served as the Director of the Independent Digital Distribution Lab, a joint PBS/ITVS project.
-Before working in the arts, Rachel was an international copyright attorney with Gibson, Dunn and Crutcher and the U.S. Copyright Office.
-Rachel received her B.A. in English Literature and her J.D. from UCLA's School of Law.
-She is a 2012 Henry Crown Fellow of the Aspen Institute and a member of the Aspen Global Leadership Network.
+Before working in the arts, Rachel was an international copyright attorney with Gibson, Dunn & Crutcher and the U.S. Copyright Office.
+Rachel is an Advisory Board Member of the Institute for Contemporary Art in Richmond, VA, a 2012 Henry Crown Fellow of the Aspen Institute and serves on the Advisory Committee for the Halcyon Incubator.